Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Conclusions

 Our results suggest that radio and FIR polarization observations do not necessarily trace the same magnetic field structures.
 For most of our galaxies, significant differences are found in terms of local and global orientation of the magnetic field (Sec.\,\ref{subsec:BmapsFIR_results}), the pitch angle of spiral galaxies (Sec.\,\ref{subsec:PitchB}), and the dispersion of the magnetic spiral structure (Sec.\,\ref{subsubsec:Dthetaresults}).
 We find evidence that even FIR polarization observations can trace different structures of the magnetic field as a function of wavelength as observed in NGC\,2146 (53\,\um\ -- 214\,\um, see Fig.\,\ref{fig:FIR_morphology_NGC2146}).
-The differences in the magnetic pitch angle profiles (Fig.\,\ref{fig:pitch_angle_profiles}), and the alignment $\zeta$ maps (Figs.\,\ref{fig:pitch_angle_profiles}) indicate that radio polarization observations tend to trace a more regular and stable structure of the magnetic field, with less variation of the magnetic pitch angle, and a higher level of alignment $\zeta$.
-None of the five spiral galaxies studied with available FIR and radio polarization observations presented a lower $\zeta$ alignment in radio than in FIR, and three of them (M~51, M~83, NGC~6946) presented a statistically higher magnetic field dispersion in FIR than in radio (see Fig.\,\ref{fig:Deltazeta_hist}.
+The differences in the magnetic pitch angle profiles (Fig.\,\ref{fig:pitch_angle_profiles}), and the alignment $\zeta$ profiles (Fig.\,\ref{fig:zeta_angle_profile}) indicate that radio polarization observations tend to trace a more regular and stable structure of the magnetic field, with less variation of the magnetic pitch angle, and a higher level of alignment $\zeta$.
+The five spiral galaxies studied with available FIR and radio polarization observations presented a statistically higher magnetic field dispersion in FIR than in radio (see Fig.\,\ref{fig:Deltazeta_hist}).

 While our observations are limited by spatial resolution and thus not able to resolve individual molecular clouds, all results point towards the conclusion that FIR polarization observations trace a less-ordered structure of the magnetic field than radio polarization observations.
 We suggest that FIR polarization observations are dominated by the emission from magnetically aligned dust grains cospatial with the cold, dense ISM, while radio polarization observations trace more diffuse regions of the ISM, less dominated by kinematic turbulence.
 Each beam from both radio and FIR polarization maps would be tracing an average of the magnetic field inside them, but dominated by the the dense, dusty molecular clouds in FIR.
 Star-formation, outflows, and accretion, and the morphological complexity of the galactic filaments of dust would increase the dispersion of the magnetic field from the average kpc-scale magnetic field orientation, with a lower effect on less-dense phases of the ISM.